exakat/exakat-docs/Reference/Rules/Enums/UndefinedEnumcase.rst

 Undefined Enumcase
 ++++++++++++++++++

   The enumeration case does not exists.
-It may also be a constant.
+It may be a class constant, defined in the same enumeration.

 .. code-block:: php